Board of Director

 Our Board

-David Barnes, Gordon Floyd and Barney Savage have formed Re:Think’s initial Board of Directors.
+David Barnes and Barney Savage have formed Re:Think’s initial Board of Directors.
 They and all at Re:Think are committed to developing a diverse and inclusive Board of Directors and association of consultants who reflect the broad experience and diversity of skills necessary to enable progress on Re:Think’s various social change initiatives.

 David Barnes